Funeral director internship

 - Completing disposition of cremated human remains.

-Note: It’s a good idea to keep a copy of your training activity reports for your records.
+We recommend you keep a copy of your training reports for your records.

 How to change your sponsor

-- Submit a completed Funeral Director Intern Training Report to us before you change sponsors to avoid losing training credit.
+Completed a Funeral Director/Embalmer Intern Application to us before you change sponsors to avoid losing training credit.